 I, however, had arrived at Haymaker that day with expectations.
 And the bread delivered.
 The loaf was light and airy, the butter slightly tangy from the house culture, the textured sea salt adding pops of flavor with each crunch.
 Fresh cut chives added depth.
 After my early lunch, I left with a box of pastries that never stood a chance.

-Tuttle has since moved across uptown to Community Matters Cafe, in the shadow of Bank of America Stadium, where she provides on-the-job-training for a select cohort of Charlotte Rescue Mission’s Life Skills program.
-Charlotte Rescue Mission provides residential drug and alcohol recovery programs.
-Graduates of the recovery program can apply for a spot in the 120-day Life Skills program at Community Matters Cafe, where they will receive on-the-job training and classroom instruction.
+Tuttle has since moved across uptown to Community Matters Cafe, in the shadow of Bank of America Stadium, where she provides leadership for a select group of Charlotte Rescue Mission’s Life Skills program.
+Charlotte Rescue Mission provides residential drug and alcohol recovery support.
+Graduates of the program may extend their stay by applying for a spot in Community Matters Cafe’s cohort, where they will receive skills training and classroom instruction.
 Upon completion, many go on to work for local employers, from barber shops to restaurants.

 It’s a good gig, Tuttle says.